total-typescript/total-typescript-book/book-content/book.md

 Running `tsc` in watch mode is extremely useful for automatically compiling TypeScript files and catching errors as you write code.

-It can be especially useful on large projects because it checks the entire project, instead of showing the errors of just the file you're in.
+It can be especially useful on large projects because it checks the entire project.
+This is different to your IDE, which only shows the errors of the file that's currently open.

 ## TypeScript With Modern Frameworks

 The setup we have so far is pretty simple.
 A TypeScript file, a `tsc –watch` command, and a JavaScript file.
 But in order to build a frontend app, we're going to need to do a lot more.
 We'll need to handle CSS, minification, bundling, and a lot more.
 TypeScript can't help us with all of that.

-Fortunately, there are many, many frontend frameworks that can help.
+Fortunately, there are many frontend frameworks that can help.

 Vite is one example of a frontend tooling suite that not only transpiles `.ts` files to `.js` files, but also provides a dev server with Hot Module Replacement.
 Working with an HMR setup allows you to see changes in your code reflected in the browser without having to manually reload the page.